danriti/code24/README.md

 If you're not to big on design, you should read
 [this article](http://www.joelonsoftware.com/articles/fog0000000036.html) about
 why you should be designing.
-If you're just unfamiliar, then you should read [the second part](http://www.joelonsoftware.com/articles/fog0000000035.html).
+If you're just unfamiliar, then you should also read [the second part](http://www.joelonsoftware.com/articles/fog0000000035.html).

 Make sure you agree on the technologies you are going to use to accomplish the